PIR-10046 - British Politics Since 1945

 Description for 2024/25

 This module introduces students to the study of domestic and international dimensions of British politics.
-It presents an overview of the key debates that have shaped politics in Britain, such as the formation of the welfare state in Britain, Britain's post-war relationship with the United States of America, the Commonwealth and Europe, debates over Britain's economic decline, interpreting Thatcherism and the newness of New Labour.
-It also examines the impact of austerity on British politics.
+It presents an overview of the key debates that have shaped politics in Britain, such as the formation of the welfare state in Britain, Britain's post-war relationship with the United States of America, the Commonwealth and Europe, debates over Britain's economic decline, interpreting Thatcherism, and New Labour in theory and in power.
+The module concludes by examining the impact of austerity and Brexit on British politics and the economy.

 Aims